 - Improved quality of life: Loud neighbors can be irritating and lead to disturbed sleep.
 Soundproofing your apartment ensures you won’t be bothered by obtrusive outside noises, allowing you to relax and enjoy your own personal space.

-Materials You’ll Need to Soundproof Apartment Walls
+Materials You’ll Need for Soundproofing Thin Walls

 1. Stack Furniture Against the Walls